-Divided by the Potsdam Conference after World War II, succoured by the 1948 blockadeand institutionalised by the foundation of the FDR and DDR in 1949, Berlin remained a porous city.
-Over half a million crossed daily in to West Berlin to get their dose of capitalism.
-Many East Berliners went shopping or into the cinema and discos in the West, 60,000 commuters even worked there.
-There was no need for some to defect as they would rather live in the cheaper east as long as the exotic frills of the west such as panty hose and tropical fruit were available just a short U-bahn ride away.
+Divided by the Potsdam Conference after the war, scarred by the 1948 blockade and institutionalised by the founding of East and West Germany in 1949, Berlin remained a porous city.
+Over half a million East Berliners crossed daily to West Berlin to get their dose of capitalism.
+Many went shopping or to the cinema and discos in the West, 60,000 commuters even worked there.
+There was no need to defect.
+The east was cheaper and the exotic frills of the west like panty hose and tropical fruit were just a U-bahn ride away.
 Westerners too enjoyed the fruits of the border.
-West German Deutsch Marks were exchanged into East German DM at a rate of 1:4 and that meant westerners could get goods very cheaply in the East.
+West German Deutsch Marks were exchanged into East German DM at a rate of 1:4 and westerners got goods cheaply in the East.